opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 \[emphasis added\]

 82     Although PPE contended that Kori failed to certify the first category of delivery orders correctly and had unilaterally imposed reductions without justification, the fact remains that Mr Pugaz testified that he had agreed to the said reductions.
-When re-examined by his counsel, Mr Hanam, Mr Pugaz testified[\[note: 18\]](#Ftn_18) as follows:
+When re-examined by his counsel, Mr Hanam, Mr Pugaz testified[^18] as follows:

 Joanne called ... my handphone.
 She asked me to … meet the boss.
 Mr Hooi, the boss … they say that … I do not have the licence to do fabrication.
 And under Kori’s regulation, they deducted $50.
 So I agreed to what they said.
 I believe what they said and I agreed with this amount.